 What makes BRAVE games unique?
 Game Theory.
 A branch of mathematics that examines how competing agents can play to win if player strategies are based on real strengths.
 The funny thing is, our greatest strengths often stem from our weaknesses.
 Think it’s hard to face your kryptonite and still play from a place of power?
 Imagine the hang-ups, imagine the hustle needed to explore our nation’s tangled roots and still keep working toward a more perfect union.
 Impossible?
 Maybe.
 But R&D showed increased levels of courage, consciousness, and grace.
-What are you waiting for?!
-Game ON.

 LobozzoPeter-0623.jpg